onebee9/scheduler/README.md

 seeding the database
 running the server

 If we try to make a request right now, we will trigger CORS.
-The server is configured to allow requests from any domain.Add "proxy": "http://localhost:8001" to the package.json file in our main scheduler (React App) directory, and restart the webpack-dev-server with npm start.
+The server is configured to allow requests from any domain.
+Add "proxy": "http://localhost:8001" to the package.json file in our main scheduler (React App) directory, and restart the webpack-dev-server with npm start.

 Confirm the API works by running the server and navigating to http://localhost:8001/api/days.
-You should get some saple data with the format below, back.
+You should get some sample data in the format below.

 {
   "id":Number,